Shabbat (Talmud): Historical context and influence

-Among traditional Jewish communities, and in the modern State of Israel, where the Sabbath is the official day of rest, contemporary responsa, based on the application of the principles of the Mishnah, as interpreted by the Gemara, and subsequently expounded upon by halakhic authorities, focus mostly on technological advances in terms of the correct practice according to Jewish law.
-Examples of these issues include a wide variety of subjects, such as using electricity, how crossing the International Date Line affects the observance of Sabbaths and festivals, the use of elevators, and medical questions ranging from whether hearing aids may be worn on the Sabbath to driving a vehicle on Shabbat for an emergency.
+Among traditional Jewish communities and in the modern State of Israel, where Shabbat is an official day of rest, contemporary responsa, based on the application of the principles of the Mishnah—as it was interpreted in tbr Gemara and subsequently expounded upon by halakhic authorities known as (פּוֹסְקִים; פּוֹסֵק)—focus mostly on technological advances in terms of the correct practice according to Jewish law.
+Examples of these issues include a wide variety of subjects, such as use of electricity on Shabbat; how crossing the International Date Line affects the observance of Sabbaths and festivals; the use of elevators; and medical questions ranging from whether hearing aids may be worn on the Sabbath to driving on Shabbat for an emergency.

 Commentaries

 Rishonim

-The primary commentators on this tractate are Rabbi Shlomo Yitzchaki, known as Rashi (1040 – 1105), the author of a comprehensive commentary on the Talmud, and the Tosafot, the collected "additional" commentaries of numerous rabbis from the 12th to the mid-15th centuries in France and Germany.
+A primary commentator on this tractate are Rabbi Shlomo Yitzchaki, typically known as Rashi (1040–1105), who was the author of a comprehensive commentary on the Talmud and was referenced extensively by the Tosafists, the latter of whom collected "additional" commentaries—the Tosafot—of numerous rabbis from the 12th to the mid-15th centuries in France and Germany.

-The Rambam, Maimonides' Commentary on the Mishnah composed in c.1158−c.1168, provides a running commentary on the entire Mishnah, and often includes a halakhic ruling based on the Talmud's conclusion.
+Maimonides's commentary on the Mishnah, the Mishneh Torah, composed c.
+1158, provides a running commentary on the entire Mishnah and often includes halakhic rulings based on the Talmud's decisions.

 Commentaries of other early Rishonim include the following: